International Transfer Admissions

 - If a record is not in English, a certified literal English translation must accompany the transcript.

-- High school or secondary school reports are not required for students who have completed an undergraduate degree and wish to pursue a second bachelor’s degree.
+- High school / secondary school transcripts are not required for second bachelor’s candidates.

 - Transcripts must be official.
 If only one original is available, an attested or certified copy may be submitted.

 - If a record is not in English, a certified literal English translation must accompany the official transcript.

-- An evaluation of transferable academic credits is done only after an applicant is admitted to the university.
+- An evaluation of transferable academic credits will be completed only after you’re admitted.

-Undergraduate students are required to complete at least three credits of mathematics as part of a CSU degree.
+Every CSU undergraduate degree requires at least one mathematics or statistics course (three credits) to graduate.
 The admission requirement in mathematics is designed to ensure that transfer applicants are on track to satisfy this graduation requirement.